Skip to main content

 Complementary counting

-For "at least kk" or "at most kk" problems, it is often easier to count the complement.
+For "at least kk" or "at most kk" problems it is usually far quicker to count the complement than to add up every allowed case:

 Splitting into groups